 As a regular gamer who still plays flatscreen games, SteamVR is a very convenient platform.
-Having all games in one place makes it easy to manage and access them whenever you want to.
+Having all of your games in one place makes it easy to manage and access them whenever you want to.
 In addition to that, SteamVR works with almost every headset available in the market.
 This means that if you ever upgrade your headset in the future, there won’t be any compatibility issues.

 One of the biggest benefits of Steam is the discounts they offer on games.
 They have the biggest sales and you can pick up extremely cheap VR games throughout the year, especially the older ones.
-This allows you to expand your game collection without burning a hole in my pocket.
+This allows you to expand your game collection without burning a hole in your pocket.

 2) Viveport Infinity Trial

 For 15 dollars a month you can get access to over 1200 titles, they also have a free 14 day trial so you can sign up and cancel immediately to get access to all of these.
 You can use this in two ways.

 First is to complete the highly polished puzzle, adventure and single player story games that only really take about 4 hours to complete.
 This is your Moss, The Last Clock Winder, and a Dark Space.
 While these games are fantastic, once you finish them once there’s really no need to play them again.
 So if in one month you knock out four or five of these, then you probably saved yourself $100.